sense-i-co/docs/docs/INSTCONF.md

 The following steps will upgrade the Sense-i Launcher software to the latest version;

-Access the **Menu** by selecting the menu icon near the top left corner of the Sense-i Launcher application.
+Access the **Menu** by selecting the menu icon near the top-left corner of the Sense-i Launcher application.

 ![](../static/img/docs/LAUNCH/menuIcon.png)